khulnasoft-lab/clix.py/docs/tutorial/using-click.md

 !!! warning
-    This is a more advanced topic, if you are starting with **Typer**, feel free to skip it.
+    This is a more advanced topic, if you are starting with **Clix**, feel free to skip it.

     It will be mostly useful for people that already work with Click and have questions around it.

-**Typer** is powered by <a href="https://click.palletsprojects.com" class="external-link" target="_blank">Click</a>.
+**Clix** is powered by <a href="https://click.palletsprojects.com" class="external-link" target="_blank">Click</a>.
 It does all the work underneath.

 Here is some more information related to using both together.

-## A single app with both Click and **Typer**
+## A single app with both Click and **Clix**

-If you already have a Click application and want to migrate to **Typer**, or to add some Typer components, you can get a Click `Command` from your Typer application and then use Click directly.
+If you already have a Click application and want to migrate to **Clix**, or to add some Clix components, you can get a Click `Command` from your Clix application and then use Click directly.

 ### How Click works

-Before knowing how to combine Click and **Typer**, let's first check a little about how Click works.
+Before knowing how to combine Click and **Clix**, let's first check a little about how Click works.

 #### Click `Command`